semanticClimate/p/en/events/workshop_NIPGR.md

 ---
-title: BioAI for Research | Hands-on Workshop
+title: Hands-on Workshop on BioAI for Research | NIPGR, New Delhi
 date: 2025-01-21
 featured: true
 description: A Three-day Workshop at NIPGR, New Delhi